BastionAI/bastionai.github.io/contact.md

       <div class="faq-item">
         <h3>What platforms does BastionChat support?</h3>
         <p>
-          Currently, BastionChat is being developed for macOS with Apple Silicon optimization.
+          BastionChat is available for iPhone, iPad, and Mac with Apple Silicon optimization.
-          We're exploring support for other platforms based on community interest.
+          It works seamlessly across all Apple devices, providing a unified AI experience.
         </p>
       </div>